H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 * Useful information when commercial connectivity is limited or unreliable.
 * Community stewardship of local stories, knowledge, and participation.
 * Structured testing, evaluation, and evidence before broader expansion.
+* Development of practical community-stewardship roles capable of supporting responsible local implementation over time.

 This is a phased proof of concept.

-It is not a claim that a corridor-wide network is already deployed.
+It is not a claim that a corridor-wide network or Community Champion field program is already deployed.

 ---